Polychlorinated Biphenyls (PCB)

 South Carolina Senate Introduces S 1009 Joint Resolution on PCB Investigation at Lake Wateree

-South Carolina has introduced a joint resolution (S 1009) directing a formal investigation into the origins of PCB contamination within the Catawba–Wateree River Basin.
-This move signals increased legal and financial liability risks for industrial operators and utilities in the region as the state seeks to assign responsibility for environmental remediation.
+South Carolina has introduced a resolution to investigate the origins of PCB contamination in the Catawba–Wateree River Basin, with a report due by late 2026.
+This initiative increases litigation and remediation risks for industrial operators and utilities as the state seeks to assign liability for historical environmental impacts.

 scstatehouse.govUnited StatesUnited States